latest nhpb_banner 1__compressed

 Search the Website

 In addition, some of the sites can provide other forms of help to those facing an emergency.
-For example, some of the free food pantries near you may offer clothing or hygiene supplies.
+For example, some of the free food pantries near you may offer hygiene supplies, paper products and kitchen utensils.
 Or they serve free holiday meals, Thanksgiving dinners, or give out baby formula.
-Many have information on other state and federal government assistance programs, including SNAP food stamps) as well as local charities.
+Many have information on other state and federal government assistance programs, including LA CAFE (SNAP food stamps) as well as local charities.
+Or look here for other public assistance in Louisiana.

 There are also locations that focus just on certain parishes.
 The centers can be run by churches or faith based charities, non-profits, or even human service offices.
 They will also have free food and referrals.
 Find assistance near you in the following parishes, or scroll down for more resources in the state.